|Quick Facts: Operations Research Analysts

 $41.21 per hour

-Operations research analysts spend most of their time in offices, although some travel may be necessary to meet with clients.
+Operations research analysts spend much of their time in office settings, although travel may be necessary to meet with clients.
 Most operations research analysts work full time.

 The median annual wage for operations research analysts was $85,720 in May 2022.